Types of Wood Used in Architecture and Construction

 Plywood

-Laminated chipboards are basically ordinary chipboards but they are covered with a thin PVC laminated sheet or wood veneer for surface finish.
-They are usually used indoors for making cabinets and wardrobe.
+Laminated chipboards are ordinary chipboards but they are covered with a thin PVC laminated sheet or wood veneer for a surface finish.
+They are usually used indoors for making cabinets and wardrobes.

 Oriented Strand Board

 Oriented strand board is another engineered wood product made of layers of wood flakes or wood strands placed in particular orientations and compressed together with suitable adhesives to make panels.
-It is also known as waferboard or flakeboard.
+It is also known as a wafer board or flakeboard.

-It is generally used for load bearing activities in construction industry.
-It is commonly used for exterior wall cladding, flooring and decking on roof.
+It is generally used for load-bearing activities in the construction industry.
+It is commonly used for exterior wall cladding, flooring, and decking on roofs.
 It is also used to manufacture furniture.

 Medium Density Fibreboard - MDF

-Medium density fibreboard is a type of engineered wood formed by breaking down residues or wooden leftovers of softwood or hardwood and converting them into wood fibres usually by using a defibrator, mixing them with some wax and a suitable resin or other binder and placing them under high pressure and temperature to shape them into boards.
-Defibrator is a pulping refiner and a thermo mechanical equipment where the raw wood pulp or fibrous material from wood such as woodchips is broken down in heat by stationary and rotating discs for grinding and refining the substance.
+Medium-density fibreboard is a type of engineered wood formed by breaking down residues or wooden leftovers of softwood or hardwood and converting them into wood fibres usually by using a defibrillator, mixing them with some wax and a suitable resin or other binders, and placing them under high pressure and temperature to shape them into boards.
+A defibrator is a pulping refiner and a thermo mechanical equipment where the raw wood pulp or fibrous material from wood such as woodchips is broken down in heat by stationary and rotating discs for grinding and refining the substance.

 wood flooring

-It is commonly known as MDF in local market using the abbreviations of Medium density fibreboard.
-MDF is denser and stronger than plywood and chipboard or particleboard.
-It has a density between 31 pounds per cubic feet and 50 MDF pounds per cubic feet.
-MDF panels can be painted, glued, veneered and laminated.
-Although MDF panels are moisture resistant, they are mostly used indoors.
-They are usually employed in laminate floors, engineered floors, kitchen cabinets, furniture, wall panels, shelves, storage units, skirting, decorative edges, doors etc. There are various other types of MDF available such as ultralight MDF, fire retardant MDF and moisture-resistant MDF.
-They are usually available in size of 4’ wide by 8’ height with half inch thickness.
+It is commonly known as MDF in the local market using the abbreviations of Medium-density fibreboard.
+MDF is denser and stronger than plywood chipboard or particleboard.
+It has a density between 31 pounds per cubic foot and 50 MDF pounds per cubic foot.
+MDF panels can be painted, glued, veneered, and laminated.
+Although MDF panels are moisture-resistant, they are mostly used indoors.
+They are usually employed in laminate floors, engineered floors, kitchen cabinets, furniture, wall panels, shelves, storage units, skirting, decorative edges, doors, etc. There are various other types of MDF available such as ultralight MDF, fire retardant MDF, and moisture-resistant MDF.
+They are usually available in size of 4’ wide by 8’ high with half-inch thickness.

-High density fibreboard is a type of engineered wood manufactured in a similar manner as MDF but with much higher density.
-It is denser and harder than medium density fibreboard.
-Its density is between 50 pounds per cubic feet and 65 pounds per cubic feet.
-It is also known as hardboard.
+High-density fibreboard is a type of engineered wood manufactured similarly to MDF but with much higher density.
+It is denser and harder than medium-density fibreboard.
+Its density is between 50 pounds per cubic foot and 65 pounds per cubic foot.
+It is also known as a hardboard.
 It is a suitable material for laminate flooring and engineered flooring.

-Low density fibreboard is a type of engineered wood manufactured in a similar manner as MDF but with much lower density.
-It is less dense than medium density fibreboard.
-Its density is between 28 pounds per cubic feet and 31 pounds per cubic feet.
+Low-density fibreboard is a type of engineered wood manufactured similarly to MDF but with a much lower density.
+It is less dense than medium-density fibreboard.
+Its density is between 28 pounds per cubic foot and 31 pounds per cubic foot.

-They are usually used in dry applications such as for interior designing and thermal insulation purposes.
+They are usually used in dry applications such as interior designing and thermal insulation purposes.

 Types of Wood Veneers

 A wood veneer is a thin layer of solid wood that is sliced from the tree trunk.
-Thickness of the wood veneer is generally 3 mm, i.e., 1/8 inch.
-They are glued on various kinds of engineered wood panels to give it a smooth and beautiful finish showing natural wood grains and color.
+The thickness of the wood veneer is generally 3 mm, i.e., 1/8 inch.
+They are glued on various kinds of engineered wood panels to give them a smooth and beautiful finish showing natural wood grains and color.

 best wood in Pakistan